Navigating CSRD for freight forwarders: Preparing for emissions reporting

 In force in the EU since the start of 2023, the CSRD is designed to enhance corporate sustainability reporting in general, but this will also have significant knock-on effects for freight forwarders and their customers.

-Why should freight forwarders care about CSRD?
+Why should freight forwarders care about CSRD reporting requirements?

-One of the primary objectives of the CSRD is to streamline and standardise sustainability reporting for all companies that meet the reporting criteria.
+On the face of it, you may think that CSRD requirements don't impact freight forwarders.
+However, one of the primary objectives of the CSRD is to streamline and standardise sustainability reporting for all companies that meet the reporting criteria.
 Many large corporations will need to report their scope 3 emissions — including emissions generated from both upstream and downstream transportation and distribution of goods (scope 3 categories 4 and 9 of the Greenhouse Gas Protocol) — for 2024, from 2025 onwards.
 The requirement to include scope 3 emissions in CSRD reporting is a new addition when compared to NFRD and other sustainability regulations, requiring further organisation and preparation from qualifying businesses.

 The CSRD aims to establish common, consistent and standardised reporting practices for environmental, social and governance (ESG) factors within the EU, much like existing financial accounting and reporting standards.
 Companies that meet the following criteria will need to start reporting under the CSRD: